MoonlightEnjoyer/ansible-role-install-netbox/README.md

 !IMPORTANT!
 This role modifies nginx configuration (/etc/nginx/nginx.conf file) of the target host!

+After the installation, you should check firewall and nginx configuration, create netbox superuser.

 Requirements
 ------------
 Target host must have tar and unzip packages installed, because the are used by one of the role tasks.